robert-d-schultz/Total-War-Modding-Scripts/README.md

 ## global props bin.bt

-A template for use in 010 editor, a hex editor.
+A template for use in 010 editor.

 ## prefab_bmd.bt

-A template for use in 010 editor, a hex editor.
+A template for use in 010 editor.

 ## S2TW_animation_import_export.blend